Skip to content

 How much light does a monstera need?

-Roughly 200 to 3,000 foot-candles (2,000 to 32,000 lux) for at least 12 hours a day.
+Roughly 200 to 3,000 foot-candles (2,000 to 32,000 lux) for 10 to 12 hours a day.
 Below 100 FC the plant stagnates; above 3,000 FC through glass it scorches within an hour or two.
 “Bright indirect light” is the lower end of that range, not the target.

 Can a monstera live in low light?

 It will survive.
 It will not fenestrate, growth slows to almost nothing, internodes stretch, and the substrate stays wet between waterings.
 “Survive” and “thrive” are different thresholds.
-Fenestration wants at least 200 FC for 12 hours a day; most low-light corners deliver under 100.
+Fenestration wants at least 200 FC for 10 to 12 hours a day; most low-light corners deliver under 100.

 Is direct sunlight bad for a monstera?